Pasadena Property Division Lawyers

-Our Family Law Firm Protects Your Property Interests in a Divorce
+Our Pasadena Family Law Firm Protects Your Property Interests in a Divorce

-Throughout a marriage, spouses accumulate shared property and debts that must be divided between them in a divorce.
+In marriage, spouses accumulate shared property and debts that must be divided between them in a divorce.
 This property is either community property or, if out-of-state, may be quasi-community property.
-Secondly, spouses often have separate property accumulated before marriage or during marriage by gift or inheritance.
+Secondly, spouses often have separate property accumulated before marriage or during the marriage by gift or inheritance.

 Basic property and debts to be divided may include: